britram/taps-transports/draft-ietf-taps-transports.md

 receivers to the sender.
 Purely unidirectional networks are therefore supported by FLUTE/ALC.
-This guarantees scalability to an unlimited number of receivers in a session, since the sender behaves exactly the same regardness of the number of receivers.
+This guarantees scalability to an unlimited number of receivers in a session, since the sender behaves exactly the same regardless of the number of receivers.

 FLUTE/ALC supports the transfer of bulk objects such as file or in- memory content, using either a push or an on-demand mode. in push mode, content is